 FAQ:

-1. How often should I update my will?
+1. How often should I update my will in Scotland?

-It’s recommended to review and update your will every 3 to 5 years, or after major life events such as marriage, divorce, the birth of a child, or significant changes in your financial situation.
+You should review your will every 3–5 years or after major life events such as marriage, divorce, having children, or significant financial changes.

-3. Can updating my will help prevent family disputes?
+3. Can an outdated will cause family disputes?

-4. How does an updated a will protect my loved ones?
+4. How does updating my will protect my loved ones?

-5. Will updating my will help with inheritance tax?
+5. Can updating my will reduce inheritance tax in Scotland?